awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 Create an Amazon EKS cluster\.

 **Important**
 To get started as simply and quickly as possible, this topic includes steps to create a cluster and nodes with default settings\.
 Before creating a cluster and nodes for production use, we recommend that you familiarize yourself with all settings and deploy a cluster and nodes with the settings that meet your requirements\.
-For more information, see [Creating an Amazon EKS cluster](create-cluster.md)and [Amazon EKS nodes](eks-compute.md)\.
+For more information, see [Creating an Amazon EKS cluster](create-cluster.md) and [Amazon EKS nodes](eks-compute.md)\.

 **To create your cluster**